mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

     ```
 ```

-This code should call some procedure figure with the arguments of a basic filename, fig.width, fig.height and it should return a filename with an extension like `.svg`
+This code should call some procedure figure with the arguments of a basic filename, _fig.width_, _fig.height_ and it should return a filename with an extension like `.svg`

 Here an outline of such a function: